ssbsukirat/medicine/Cardiology/Premature Ventricular Contractions, Nonsustained Ventricular Tachycardia, and Accelerated Idioventricular Rhythm.md

 	- EF<35% + heart failure
 	- >5 days after MI who have a reduced left ventricular ejection fraction, NSVT, and inducible sustained VT or VF on electrophysiologic testing
 # PVCs AND NSVT ASSOCIATED WITH DEPRESSED VENTRICULAR FUNCTION AND HEART FAILURE
+- common in patients with depressed ventricular function and heart failure and are markers for disease severity and increased mortality
+- avoid sodium channel blockage drugs (flecainide, propafenone, mexiletine, quinidine, and disopyramide) as risk of proarrhytmic and negative inotropic
 -